alexlee2000/useful_git_commands/00_most_used.md

 # 0. Most Used Git Commands (WIP)

-List branches in the repo, or create a new branch
+List branches in the repo, or create a new branch, or see what branch you are on
 ```
 git branch
 ```